 Additionally, in readiness for Germany’s new Supply Chain Due Diligence Act, Porsche GB completed a risk assessment in 2022 for the topic of Business and Human Rights, which helped steer the 2022 plan for the Modern Slavery topic.
 For 2023, Porsche GB’s management of the modern slavery topic will become one element of Porsche GB’s new Business and Human rights agenda.

 Porsche GB operates a whistleblowing system.
 The whistleblowing system is accessible by employees and non-employees, here.

 Porsche GB also operates an internal compliance management incident reporting system via the company’s Compliance Helpdesk.

-In FY2020 training of targeted roles was performed to achieve a greater sensitisation, awareness and use of the company’s controls for managing the Modern Slavery topic.
-Further training of targeted roles is planned for 2021.
+In FY2021 training of targeted roles was performed to achieve a greater sensitisation, awareness and use of the company’s controls for managing the Modern Slavery topic.

 Porsche GB strives to respect the human rights of all persons.
 We believe in this objective and publish this goal in our Code of Conduct as follows: “We respect, protect and promote all regulations in force to protect human rights and children’s rights (hereinafter called human rights) as a fundamental and general requirement throughout the world.
 We reject all use of child labour and forced or compulsory labour as well as all forms of modern slavery and human trafficking.
 This applies not only to cooperation within our Company but also as a matter of course to the conduct of and toward business partners. ” (Section 1.
 Our responsibility as a member of society - Human Rights).
 All managers and employees at Porsche GB are required to support and to honour this objective.